christine-M9/Phase1-week1-code-challenge/README.md

 Phase1-week1-code-challenge.

    ## Description:
-   The Js files contains the three code challenge solutions;
+   The index Js files contains the three code challenge solutions;

 ## Challenge 1: Student Grade Generator (Toy Problem)
 Write that prompts the user to input student marks.
 The input should be between 0 and 100.
 Then output the correct grade: